Find the right defense attorney for free.

 • entering or remaining somewhere prostitution occurs while intending to engage in sexual penetration.

-• forcing someone to become a prostitute
+• forcing the person to become a prostitute

 • arranging or offering to arrange a situation in which someone can practice prostitution, or